StreamElements/docs/docs/chatbot/modules/viewerqueue.md

 ---
 # Viewer queue

-The StreamElements viewer queue module allows the creation of a queue where viewers can join and be selected.
+The viewer queue module allows the creation of a queue where viewers can join and be selected.
 This module is useful for managing viewer interactions during live streams.

 ### Commands